 These improvements are the result of feedback that we’ve received from construction professionals over recent years, which includes feedback from our focus groups, surveys and general conversations.

 - Full alignment to the data structures within the NBS specification platform

 - Clear identification of third-party certifications

 - Additional standard fields for sustainability data credentials

 - An additional data field for application guidance to describe the context in which the product should be used

 - Timestamps on listings, so that manufacturers can give assurances to specifiers that the data is correct and up-to-date

 - Full alignment between product specification and the digital object.

-From launch, NBS Source includes all existing manufacturer product data from RIBA Product Selector, the NBS National BIM Library and NBS Plus.
+From launch, NBS Source includes all existing manufacturer product data from Product Selector, the NBS National BIM Library and NBS Plus.
 Our Technical Team will be working with our manufacturers to enhance their data.
 Users will be able to see on the product listing whether enhanced data is included.